-Employment Agreements
+Other Employment Agreements

-On March 20, 2019, the Company entered into employment agreements with each of the following (collectively, as amended, the "March 2019 Employment Agreements" and, collectively with the Avanic Employment Agreement, the "Employment Agreements"): (i) Timothy A. Vitou, President; (ii) William P. Kelly, Executive Vice President, Chief Financial Officer and Secretary; and (iii) Randy Willis, Chief Operating Officer.
-Following the Reorganization, the March 2019 Employment Agreements are with BK Technologies, Inc., our wholly-owned subsidiary.
-The March 2019 Employment Agreements provide for an annual base salary of \$275,000 for Mr. Vitou and \$215,000 for each of Messrs.
-Kelly and Willis.
-The Avanic Employment Agreement provides for an annual base salary of \$235,000 for Dr. Avanic.
+The Company entered into employment agreements with each of the following (collectively, as amended, the "Other Employment Agreements" and, collectively with the Suzuki Employment Agreement, the "Employment Agreements"): (i) Timothy A. Vitou, President; (ii) William P. Kelly, Executive Vice President, Chief Financial Officer and Secretary; (iii) Branko Avanic, Ph.D, Chief Technology Officer and (iv) Randy Willis, Chief Operating Officer.
+The Other Employment Agreements provide for an annual base salary of \$275,000 for Mr. Vitou, \$235,000 for Dr. Avanic and \$215,000 for each of Messrs.
+Kelly and Willis, subject to adjustment by the Board.

-Each Named Executive Officer is eligible for performance-based compensation in the form of an annual bonus, payable in cash or through equity in the Company, as determined by the compensation committee, and subject to the achievement of performance metrics and other criteria as determined by the compensation committee.
+Each Named Executive Officer in his respective Other Employment Agreement is eligible for performance-based compensation in the form of an annual bonus, payable in cash or through equity in the Company, as determined by the compensation committee, and subject to the achievement of performance metrics and other criteria as determined by the compensation committee.

-The Employment Agreements provide for severance payments in the event the Named Executive Officer's employment is terminated by the Company without "cause."
-Each Named Executive Officer will be entitled to an amount equal to six months (twelve months for Mr. Vitou) of his base salary in effect at the time of termination or the original base salary set forth in his respective Employment Agreement, whichever is greater.
+The Other Employment Agreements provide for severance payments in the event the Named Executive Officer's employment is terminated by the Company without "cause."
+Each Named Executive Officer will be entitled to an amount equal to six months (twelve months for Mr. Vitou) of his base salary in effect at the time of termination or the original base salary set forth in his respective Other Employment Agreement, whichever is greater.

-Any severance payable to a Named Executive Officer under his Employment Agreement will be paid by the Company over a twelve-month period in accordance with the Company's normal payroll practices and subject to applicable law.
+Any severance payable to a Named Executive Officer under his Other Employment Agreement will be paid by the Company over a twelve-month period in accordance with the Company's normal payroll practices and subject to applicable law.
 None of the Named Executive Officers will be entitled to severance payments in the event he is terminated for "cause."
-For purposes of the Employment Agreements, "cause" will exist if the Named Executive Officer (i) acts dishonestly or incompetently or engages in willful misconduct in performance of his executive duties, (ii) breaches the Named Executive Officer's fiduciary duties owed to the Company, (iii) intentionally fails to perform duties assigned to him, (iv) is convicted or enters a plea of guilty or nolo contendere with respect to any felony crime involving dishonesty or moral turpitude, and/or (v) breaches his obligations under his Employment Agreement.
+For purposes of the Other Employment Agreements, "cause" will exist if the Named Executive Officer (i) acts dishonestly or incompetently or engages in willful misconduct in performance of his executive duties, (ii) breaches the Named Executive Officer's fiduciary duties owed to the Company, (iii) intentionally fails to perform duties assigned to him, (iv) is convicted or enters a plea of guilty or nolo contendere with respect to any felony crime involving dishonesty or moral turpitude, and/or (v) breaches his obligations under his Other Employment Agreement.

 The Named Executive Officers are also eligible to participate in the Company's benefit plans.
-The Employment Agreements contain customary non-competition and non-solicitation covenants.
+The Other Employment Agreements contain customary non-competition and non-solicitation covenants.